anu4566/InterviewAnswers/README.md

 Below is the workingsteps and output https://user-images.githubusercontent.com/4023848/31110215-563981e4-a7d3-11e7-8897-f0452d898189.png

-Aswwer for third question is available as ChallengeAnswers.pdf inside InterviewAnswers
+Answer for third question is available as ChallengeAnswers.pdf inside InterviewAnswers